Phuket Elephant Sanctuary is a Loving Home for Elephants

 The sanctuary opened in 2016 and currently has eight elephants.
 This the final home for old and injured elephants who were forced to work in the tourism or logging industry.
 All of the elephants have endured physical pain and injuries from ordering them to comply with the labor demands.

 Phuket Elephant Sanctuary Facts:

-Following the success of Lek Chailert's highly acclaimed Elephant Nature Park in Chiang Mai, the Phuket Elephant Sanctuary is the first of its kind in Phuket and seeks to meet the highest standard in animal welfare: rescuing, retiring and rehabilitating elephants that have suffered from working in the trekking and logging industries.
+Following the success of Lek Chailert's highly acclaimed Elephant Nature Park with elephant's in their natural environment in Chiang Mai, the Phuket Elephant Sanctuary is the first of its kind in Phuket and seeks to meet the highest standard in animal welfare: rescuing, retiring, and rehabilitating elephants that have suffered from working in the trekking and logging industries.

 Anyone that has read my blog or knows me personally can attest to, my motto is to “Choose Love” above all else.
 The owners of the Phuket Elephant sanctuary definitely chose love by saving these poor elephants from a lifetime of abuse.

 Check out a video of the elephants swimming!
 (Credit: Phuket Elephant Sanctuary)